Rethinking Image-Scaling Attacks: The Interplay Between Vulnerabilities in Machine Learning Systems: Background of Image Scaling

 \subsubsection{Robust Scaling Algorithms}

-Quiring et al.~\cite{scaling2020} have identified several scaling algorithms that are naturally robust to the scaling attack.
+Besides the above add-on defenses, \citet{scaling2020} identify several scaling algorithms that are naturally robust to the scaling attack.
 These algorithms are robust because they use either uniform kernels or dynamic kernel widths.
-For instance, the area scaling algorithm convolves the input image (of scaling ratio $\beta$) with a uniform kernel $\kappa_\mathrm{area}$ of size $\beta\times\beta$, where each entry of $\kappa_\mathrm{area}$ is set to $1/\beta^2$ -- the kernel considers each pixel in the window equally.
+For instance, the area (i.e., uniform) scaling algorithm convolves the input image (of scaling ratio $\beta$) with a uniform kernel $\Kernel_\mathrm{u}$ of size $\beta\times\beta$, where each entry of $\Kernel_\mathrm{u}$ is set to $1/\beta^2$ -- the kernel considers each pixel in the window equally.
+Thus, the attacker cannot find vulnerable pixels to inject another image stealthily.

-Ideally, such algorithms should be part of the ML pipeline, but add-on defenses protecting non-robust scaling algorithms are considered more practical.
-As the default scaling algorithm in common ML frameworks is not robust~\cite{scaling2020}, switching to a different (robust) scaling algorithm faces compatibility issues, such as changing dependent libraries, performance degradation, and even model retraining.
+Ideally, such algorithms should be part of the ML pipeline, but the default scaling algorithm in common ML frameworks is not robust~\cite{scaling2020}.
+Thus, switching to a different (robust) algorithm faces compatibility issues, such as changing dependent libraries, performance degradation, and even model retraining.
 As such, deployed ML systems would prefer add-on defenses that can easily fit as plugin modules~\cite{detection2020}.

-In this paper, we show that add-on defenses are not robust against the adversary that targets the whole ML system pipeline.
-We further show that the adversary can leverage weaknesses in these algorithms to mount stronger black-box and white-box attacks.
-Based on our results, we conclude that ML systems need to avoid such add-on defenses; they should deploy scaling algorithms that are robust by design.
+However, our discussion and evaluation in \Cref{sec:eval:preprocessing} show that ML systems need to avoid such add-on defenses; they should deploy scaling algorithms that are robust by design.